bulgantamiri/fibostackclient/doc/source/contributor/command-options.rst

 Pagination
 ----------

-There are many ways to do pagination, some OpenStack APIs support it, some don't.
-OpenStackClient attempts to define a single common way to specify pagination on the command line.
+There are many ways to do pagination, some fibostack APIs support it, some don't. fibostackClient attempts to define a single common way to specify pagination on the command line.

 .. option:: --marker <resource>